 Baby bok choy tastes best when it's cooked until crisp-tender.
 Chicken broth is the ideal liquid in which to braise the tiny greens until they are perfectly cooked.
 In this recipe, a little soy sauce, ginger, garlic, and sesame oil give the veggies extra flavor, creating a dish the entire family will enjoy.

 For a simple side to go alongside any poultry recipe, glazed carrots are a great choice.
 This glaze is created with a sugar and chicken stock reduction and can be seasoned with your favorite herbs, such as mint, tarragon, or parsley.
 Make sure not to add salt until the end since the ingredients concentrate as the glaze develops; adding salt early on will make the carrots too salty in the end.

 Use up your chicken stock while you try your hand at some classic French cuisine.
 Ratatouille is a traditional dish featuring eggplant, tomato, and zucchini, ideal to make at the end of summer when the vegetables are bountiful.
 While it's often enjoyed as a side with lamb or poultry, it can become a meal of its own when served over rice or couscous.Continue to 9 of 11 below.

 09 of 11

-Chicken broth adds tons of extra flavor to grains like rice, and adds a delicious savory note to this wild rice stuffing.
+Chicken broth adds lots of extra flavor to grains such as rice, and adds a delicious savory note to this wild rice stuffing.
 With all of the flavors of traditional stuffing, this dish swaps the bread for a blend of wild and white rice.
 Celery, onion, mushrooms, dried cranberries, and pecans all add delicious texture.
 Don't leave out the fresh sage and parsley.

 10 of 11